Form 8.3 - Smart Metering Systems plc

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerFreundlicher Wochenauftakt: SMI und DAX fester -- Wall Street stärker -- Asiens Börsen schliessen uneinheitlich - Hang Seng gibt kräftig nach
+Börse aktuell - Live TickerVor EZB-Leitzinsentscheid: SMI und DAX im Minus -- Asiens Märkte schliessen sehr freundlich

-Der heimische und der deutsche Aktienmarkt gehen mit Gewinnen in die neue Handelswoche.
-Die US-Börsen beginnen die Handelswoche fester.
-In Fernost konnten sich die Anleger am Montag hingegen nicht auf eine gemeinsame Richtung einigen.
+Anleger am heimischen und am deutschen Aktienmarkt zeigen sich am Donnerstag zunächst vorsichtig.
+An den asiatischen Börsen ging es am Donnerstag geschlossen bergauf.

 finanzen.net News